Welcome to Tarves Parish Church

 Live Worship Gathering on Zoom

-If you are unable to come to the Church, you will still be able to hear the service through Zoom as we have been doing over the past year but with the minister leading worship from the Church and not the manse.
-Just log in between 9:15 and 9:30 in the usual way using the link provided.
+If you are unable to come to the Church, you will still be able to hear the service through Zoom.
+Just log in between 9:45 and 10.00 using the link provided.
 All Welcome

 The link for each service is available from the minister, Alison Swindells